Mayorga in Honduras

-Cup profile: Sweet notes of chocolate, with a bright, citric acidity, and flavors of peach and ripe plum.
+Cup profile: 85-90 pts on the SCA scale.
+Medium body with undertones of maple and honeysuckle, notes of sweet chocolate and nuts, with a bright, balanced citric acidity and abundant fruit flavors of peach and ripe plum.

-Time it takes to get to coop from main international airport: From the San Pedro Sula International Airport it is about a 4 hour road trip to Capucas.
+Time it takes to get to coop from main international airport: From the San Pedro Sula International Airport it's about a 4-5 hour road trip to Capucas.

 Other sources of income besides coffee: honey, lemongrass, vegetables and passionfruit, tourism.

-History of Coop: The Cooperativa Cafetalera Capucas Limitada, COCAFCAL, was founded by a group of 55 producers in April of 1999.
-The coop is made up of 831 coffee producers from the southern part of the Copan department.
-Its objective is to find alternatives to improve the production and commercialization of coffee, in order to have better income for the producers.
-The coop´s aim is to make coffee a sustainable crop , reusing the honey waters and the coffee pulp in order to fertilize the soil , preserving the environment and reducing the costs of production.
+The Cooperativa Cafetalera Capucas Limitada (COCAFCAL) was founded by a group of 55 producers in April of 1999.
+The coop is made up of 950 coffee producers from the southern part of the Copán department.
+Their objective is to find alternatives to improve the production and commercialization of coffee, in order to have better income for the producers.
+The coop´s aim is to make coffee a sustainable crop, reusing the honey waters and the coffee pulp in order to fertilize the soil, preserving the environment and reducing the costs of production.

-Acccomplishments: Certification of 831 coffee farms (80% the producers are organic certified) for a total of 9,293 acres.
-By promoting organic agriculture, Capucas contributes to decreasing the pollution of the environment, forest conservation, reduce the costs of fertilization, and they contribute to improving the health of the families of the community of San Pedro Copan.
-The Coop has a permanent doctor,and medical and dental brigades 3 times per year that benefit 3,500 persons each year.
+Accomplishments: Certification of 950 coffee farms for a total of 9,293 acres.
+By promoting organic agriculture, Capucas contributes to decreasing the pollution of the environment, forest conservation, reducing the costs of fertilization, and they contribute to improving the health of the families of the community of San Pedro, Copán.
+The Coop has a permanent doctor and medical and dental brigades 3 times per year that benefit 3,500 people each year.

 The coop promotes the use of the by-products of coffee to elaborate other organic products and raw materials for the local market.
-The coop supports its members by providing seeds for home gardens, plantlings for timber trees, backyard animals like chickens and ducks, cattle, and bee hives, encouraging farmers to be self subsitent.
+The coop supports its members by providing seeds for home gardens, plantings for timber trees, backyard animals like chickens and ducks, cattle, and bee hives, encouraging farmers to be self-subsistent.